magnetikonline/php-twitter-classes/README.md

 - Anchor types of `hashtag` and `user` will have their respective text wrapped in `<span class="text">` elements to allow removal of anchor hover underlines for the preceding `@` and `#` characters via CSS to match default Twitter styling.
 Example:
 	- `<a class="hashtag" href="#hashtag">#<span class="text">hashtag</span></a>`
 	- `<a class="user" href="#username">@<span class="text">username</span></a>`
-- Displayed truncation of long URLs can be controlled with the `Twitter\HTMLMarkup->setURLDisplayLength()` method (default of 20 characters).
+- Displayed truncation of long URLs can be controlled with the `Twitter\HTMLMarkup->setURLMaxDisplayLength()` method (default of 20 characters).
 Set `false` to disable truncation.

 ## Example
 See the provided [example.php](example.php) for a demo of fetching a total of five tweets, emitting the PHP array structure of each and then marking up the result as HTML5.